- ICH GCP

 The intervention consists of a structured, individualized postnatal debriefing session conducted within the first 24 hours postpartum by a senior obstetrician together with the midwife responsible for the woman's care.
 The session lasts approximately 15-30 minutes and follows a semi-structured guide including emotional assessment, active listening, clinical explanation of the event, validation of emotions, and opportunity for questions.
 The intervention is adapted to each woman's needs.

-Data will be collected at hospital discharge (approximately 48 hours postpartum) and at 6 weeks postpartum using validated instruments, through a secure electronic data capture system (REDCap).
+Data will be collected at hospital discharge (approximately 48-72 hours postpartum) and at 6 weeks postpartum using validated instruments through a secure electronic data capture system (REDCap).

-The primary outcome is childbirth-related trauma assessed at 6 weeks postpartum.
-Secondary outcomes include birth satisfaction, early post-traumatic stress symptoms, and clinical maternal and neonatal variables.
+The primary outcome is childbirth-related trauma assessed at 6 weeks postpartum using the City Birth Trauma Scale (City BiTS).
+Secondary outcomes include birth satisfaction assessed with the Birth Satisfaction Scale-Revised (BSS-R), early post-traumatic stress symptoms assessed with the Impact of Event Scale-Revised (IES-R), satisfaction with information and emotional support received after childbirth, and clinical maternal and neonatal outcomes.

 The sample size has been calculated to detect clinically meaningful differences between groups, with a total of 142 participants (71 per group), accounting for potential losses to follow-up.

-This study aims to generate evidence on the effectiveness of structured postnatal debriefing as a feasible, scalable, and patient-centered intervention to improve psychological recovery after adverse childbirth experiences.
+This study aims to generate evidence on the effectiveness and feasibility of structured postnatal debriefing as a patient-centered intervention to improve psychological recovery after adverse childbirth experiences.

 Undersøgelsestype